microsoft/semantic-kernel/docs/decisions/00NN-text-search-service.md

 }
 ```

+All implementations of `ITextSearchService` **must** support returning the search results as a `TextSearchResult`.
+This is a common abstraction to present a search result that has the following properties:

+- `Name` - The name of the search result e.g. this could be a web page title.
+- `Value` - The text value associated with the search result e.g. this could be a web page snippet.
+- `Link` - A link to the resource associated with the search result e.g. this could be the URL of a web page.
+- `InnerContent` - The actual search result object to support breaking glass scenarios.

+Below is an example where Azure AI Search returns `TextSearchResult` search results.
+Note the `NameField`, `ValueField` and `LinkField` settings control which field values are returned.

 ```csharp
 AzureAISearchExecutionSettings settings = new() { Index = IndexName, Count = 2, Offset = 2, NameField = "title", ValueField = "chunk", LinkField = "metadata_spo_item_weburi" };
 KernelSearchResults<TextSearchResult> textResults = await searchService.SearchAsync<TextSearchResult>("What is the Semantic Kernel?", settings);